Werpherp/PCLU/README.md

 5.3 Wiring

 The wiring is organized in order to not inhibit the robot or it's movements, most of the wires simply slip under the robot into its respective port and once connected is left there.
-Markings indicate where the wires go but we still get confused so we guess sometimes
+Markings indicate where the wires go but we still get confused so we guess sometimes.

 6.0 strategy